Colorado Barbering Practice Exam 2025 - Free Barbering Practice Questions and Study Guide

 Question: 1 / 400

-Which bacterium is frequently associated with skin infections in barbershops?
+Which of the following bacteria is most commonly associated with infections in barbering?

 Staphylococcus aureus